Photo by ALPA PROD / Shutterstock.com

 Wipe windows and the windshield with a 3-to-1 mixture of vinegar and water.
 This makes it harder for frost to form.
 Reapply when it stops working.

 63. Revive the rug

 After vacuuming your vehicle, sponge carpeting with a 50/50 vinegar-water mixture.
 Blot after a couple of minutes.

 nito / Shutterstock.com

 64. Rescue your lunchbox

 Wipe out the inside with vinegar to kill weird smells.
 Pour vinegar and water in the Thermos and let sit overnight to remove any odors.

 65. Eliminate kitchen odors

 Having a fish fry or a cabbage boil?
 Leave a small dish of vinegar nearby to neutralize olfactory havoc.
-If it’s too late to prevent the smell, put half a cup of vinegar and one cup of water into a small pot and boil until it’s almost gone.
+If it’s too late to prevent the smell, put a half-cup of vinegar and one cup of water into a small pot and boil until it’s almost gone.